 History shows that people’s recognition of a regime’s passing usually lags behind the facts.
-Generations passed before the Roman people recognized that the Republic was truly dead.
+Generations passed before the Roman people recognized that the Republic was dead.
 So it is today.
 This is easy to prove.
 Let’s do a quick test about the health of the American Nation-State.
-Following Aristotle’s view, it looks at the foundations of our polity.
-The correct answers are given directly after the list of questions.
+The correct answers are given after the questions.

-- Describe the major features of the Code of Hammurabi.
+- Describe a major feature of the Code of Hammurabi.

-- List a simple majority of the Ten Commandments (either version, that in Exodus or Deuteronomy).
+- List a simple majority of the Ten Commandments.

 - List any three rights guaranteed under Magna Carta, the Great Charter of Freedoms – one of the foundational documents for our system of laws.

-(A) For the Greatest Generation, whose courage defeated fascism, whose love of freedom helped end legalized racial discrimination, and whose insatiable greed saddled their descendents with debts and liabilities impossible for them to ever pay.
+(A) For the Greatest Generation, whose courage defeated fascism, whose love of freedom helped end legalized racial discrimination, and whose insatiable greed saddled their descendants with debts and liabilities impossible for them to pay.